-Wikipedia decribes the law of attraction as “the name given to the maxim ‘like attracts like’ which in New Thought philosophy is used to sum up the idea that by focusing on positive or negative thoughts a person brings positive or negative experiences into their life.”
+Wikipedia describes the law of attraction as “the name given to the maxim ‘like attracts like’ which in New Thought philosophy is used, to sum up, the idea that by focusing on positive or negative thoughts a person brings positive or negative experiences into their life.”

-I was truly inspired spending time with her positive and inspiring attitude.
+I was truly inspired to spend time with her positive and inspiring attitude.

 How complimentary to Ayurvedic philosophies, I thought, and what a metaphor to the changing and falling of the leaves.